Gila Martow: Ontario legislature

 In early 2014, she ran in a by-election in the riding of Thornhill to replace the retiring Peter Shurman.
 She defeated Liberal candidate Sandra Yeung Racco on February 13, 2014.
 Four months later she ran again in the 2014 provincial election.
 She faced Racco again in a rematch.
 Initially, Racco was declared the winner but the decision was reversed the next day following the official Elections Ontario tally of the vote.
 Martow was declared the winner by 85 votes.
 A recount was done and Martow was declared the winner on June 23, 2014, by a margin of 106 votes.

 On December 1, 2016, Martow presented a motion in the legislature rejecting the Boycott, Divestment and Sanctions campaign against Israel.
 It passed by a vote of 49–5 with the governing Liberals, and PCs supporting, and NDP opposing.

 In the past, Martow has served as the PC Critic for Intergovernmental Affairs (2014) and as the Anti-Racism Secretariat (2016).
 She then served in the shadow cabinet as the critic for: Children, Youth, and Families; GTA Issues; and Francophone Affairs until 2018.

 After the Progressive Conservatives formed government following the 2018 provincial election, Martow was appointed Parliamentary Assistant to Labour Minister Laurie Scott by Premier Doug Ford.
 On November 29, 2018, Premier Ford announced that Martow would become the Parliamentary Assistant to the Minister of Francophone Affairs, Caroline Mulroney and that Jane McKenna would take over her position as the Parliamentary Assistant to the Minister of Labour.

 In January 2021, she attracted controversy after breaking a COVID-19 lockdown to visit her cottage over Christmas.

 Failed federal nomination bid and departure

 In early 2021, Martow ran unsuccessfully for the federal Conservative nomination in Thornhill, where she was defeated by Melissa Lantsman.
 As a result of announcing her candidacy for the federal nomination, she was required to relinquish her Parliamentary Assistant role in the provincial legislature and was not permitted to run in the 2022 Ontario general election as a Progressive Conservative candidate.

 Municipal politics

 Martow announced her candidacy for Vaughan City Council in Ward 5 on May 4, 2022, for the 2022 municipal election.
 Martow previously ran for the same ward in the 2010 municipal election, losing to incumbent Alan Shefman.
 After Shefman defeated Gila Martow's supported candidates in 2014 (Josh Martow, her son) and 2018 (Allan Goldstein), Martow eventually defeated Shefman in a 2022 rematch.
+Martow was re-elected to council by acclamation in 2026.